Naina-yadavv/SkillBartr/README.md

 Level Up Your Skills.
 Trade Knowledge.A platform for college students to barter skills for free.

-📖 Overview
+📖 Overview:
 SkillBartr connects college students to trade skills like coding, design, or music—without spending a penny.
 Create a profile, find barter partners, and grow your expertise in a vibrant community.

 ✨ Features
  🛠️ Skill Trading: Swap skills with peers effortlessly.
   👤 Profile Creation: Build a LinkedIn-style profile with skills, levels, and bio.
   🔍 Search: Find users by name, college, or skill.
   ⭐ Ratings & History: View ratings and past barters for trust.
   📩 Skill Requests: Request skills and approve/deny trades.
   📱 Responsive Design: Sleek, mobile-friendly UI with Tailwind CSS.
   🎨 Visuals: Unsplash images, Heroicons, and Poppins font for a modern look.

 🛠️ Tech Stack
   Frontend: HTML5, Tailwind CSS, Vanilla JS
   Tools: Git, VS Code